Germany: East and West Germany

-East Germany was an Eastern Bloc state under political and military control by the Soviet Union via occupation forces and the Warsaw Pact.
-Although East Germany claimed to be a democracy, political power was exercised solely by leading members (Politbüro) of the communist-controlled Socialist Unity Party of Germany, supported by the Stasi, an immense secret service.
+East Germany remained under political and military control by the Soviet Union via occupation forces and became an Eastern Bloc state, joining the Soviet-led Warsaw Pact and Comecon.
+Although East Germany claimed to be a democracy, political power was exercised solely by leading members (Politbüro) of the Socialist Unity Party of Germany that was closely aligned with the Communist Party of the Soviet Union.
+An extensive domestic intelligence programme led by the intelligence agency Stasi was launched that utilized a vast network of informants to crush dissent.
 While East German propaganda was based on the benefits of the GDR's social programmes and the alleged threat of a West German invasion, many of its citizens looked to the West for freedom and prosperity.
 The Berlin Wall, built in 1961, prevented East German citizens from escaping to West Germany, becoming a symbol of the Cold War.

 Tensions between East and West Germany were reduced in the late 1960s by Chancellor Willy Brandt's Ostpolitik.
-In 1989, Hungary decided to dismantle the Iron Curtain and open its border with Austria, causing the emigration of thousands of East Germans to West Germany via Hungary and Austria.
+In 1989, Hungary dismantled the Iron Curtain and opened its Austrian border, triggering a mass emigration of East Germans to West Germany.
 This had devastating effects on the GDR, where regular mass demonstrations received increasing support.
-In an effort to help retain East Germany as a state, the East German authorities eased border restrictions, but this actually led to an acceleration of the Wende reform process, culminating in the Two Plus Four Treaty under which Germany regained full sovereignty.
-This permitted German reunification on 3 October 1990, with the accession of the five re-established states of the former GDR.
-The fall of the Berlin Wall in 1989 became a symbol of the Fall of Communism, the dissolution of the Soviet Union, German reunification and Die Wende ("the turning point").
+In an effort to help retain East Germany as a state, the East German authorities eased border restrictions, but this led to an acceleration of the Wende reform process, culminating in the Two Plus Four Treaty under which Germany explicitly renounced claims to the former eastern territories and regained full sovereignty from the Allies.
+This permitted German reunification on 3 October 1990, with the dissolution of the GDR and the accession of the five re-established states to the FDR.
+The fall of the Berlin Wall in 1989 became a symbol of the fall of Communism, the dissolution of the Soviet Union, German reunification and Die Wende ("the turning point").